davedoesdev/bpmux/README.md

   - `{Integer} [max_open]` Maximum number of multiplexed streams that can be open at a time.
 Defaults to 0 (no maximum).

   - `{Integer} [max_header_size]` `BPMux` adds a control header to each message it sends, which the receiver reads into memory.
 The header is of variable length &mdash; for example, handshake messages contain handshake data which can be supplied by the application. `max_header_size` is the maximum number of header bytes to read into memory.
 If a larger header is received, `BPMux` emits an `error` event.
-Defaults to 0 (no limit).
+Defaults to 512KiB.
+Set to 0 for no limit.

   - `{Integer|false}` `keep_alive` Send a single byte keep-alive message every N milliseconds.
 Defaults to 30000 (30 seconds).
 Pass `false` to disable.